 - Google ‘Christmas + casual + your location’ to get an idea of the Christmas casual roles nearby.

-- Type ‘Christmas casual’ on job search sites such as Seek, Indeed, Nuevo and Jora.
+- Type ‘Christmas casual’ on job search sites such as Seek, Indeed and Jora.

 - For smaller retailers and cafés, we recommend applying in person with a printed copy of your resumé.
-These places are usually looking for someone who can enhance customers’ store experience and will want to meet any prospective employees.
+These places usually seek someone who can enhance customers’ store experience and will want to meet prospective employees in person.

 It is important to keep in mind the location of these stores.
 Christmas casual jobs usually require long hours, often late into the night.
 Remember to be mindful of your own safety and ensure you work in a location you are familiar with.